brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Fix: Global - Resolved a significant issue of multiple `_uag_page_assets` entries in the database when using an FSE theme.
-Fix: Forms - Resolved multiple styling issues on the frontend.
+* Fix: Forms - Resolved multiple styling issues on the frontend.

 = 2.7.5 - WEDNESDAY, 16th AUGUST 2023 =
 * Improvement: Container - Added an opacity setting for the overlay of the image and video background types.